 To protect the battery against short-circuit fuses must be installed in the POSITIVE line between the wind generator and the battery and in the POSITIVE line between the battery and the charge regulator.
-The fuses are of 40 ampere slow-blow type (12 V-system) or 20 ampere slow-blow type (24 V-system) or appropriate automatic circuit breakers.
+The fuses are of 40 ampere slow-blow type (12 V system), 20 ampere slow-blow type (24 V system) or 10 ampere slow-blow type (48 V system).
+Alternatively, appropriate automatic circuit breakers can be used.